≡ Menu

 Histiocytoma in dogs… Relax, actually sounds a lot worse than it is!

-There are a number of diseases that our furry friends can be at risk from, and histiocytoma is only one of the many.
-And while it’s totally understandable that as a loving pet owner the last thing that you want to hear from your vet is that there is anything wrong with your little guy, as far as things go, being diagnosed with a histiocytoma is all that bad.
+There are several diseases that our furry friends can be at risk from, and histiocytoma is only one of the many.
+And while it’s understandable that as a loving pet owner, the last thing you want to hear from your vet is that there is anything wrong with your little guy, as far as things go, being diagnosed with a histiocytoma is all that bad.

 Sure…